wuyichen24/coding-interview/docs/problems/tree/Is_Binary_Search_Tree.md

 - Return true if the binary tree is a binary search tree.

 ## Solutions
-- Solution 1: Use the rule - In a binary search tree, in-order traversal retrieves the keys in ascending sorted order.
+- **Solution 1: Use the rule - In a binary search tree, in-order traversal retrieves the keys in ascending sorted order**.
+   - Idea
       - In-order traverse the binary tree and save the values in a list.
       - Check the list is in ascending order.
   ```java
   class Solution {
       List<Integer> ascendingList;